maximalisimus/blacklist-scripts/README.md

 When deleting and cleaning tables and chains, there are certain limitations associated with standard tables and chains of the system in packages with a compatibility layer between **NFTABLES** and **IP(6)TABLES** Netfilter.
 Therefore, do not be surprised if the table or chain has not been deleted from the system or has not been cleaned up.
 This is done only for security.

 But, there is one little trick.
 You can use the keys **-cmd**, **-fine** and **-e** to look at all the completion commands, and use them at your own risk.
 Or use the appropriate keys to change the name of tables and/or chains and again specify **-cmd**, **-fine** and **-e** to look at all completion commands with changed values and also use them at your own risk.

+When specifying the **-net** key, it becomes possible to bind a lock or a permissive rule to a specific network interface.

+Accordingly, using the **-lslan** key, you can view a list of all available network interfaces.

 Another explanation concerns the choice of protocol **-ipv6**.
 In general, when entering ip addresses, the protocol is determined automatically and also automatically corrected.
 However, the protocol can be forcibly changed.